FutureFit-ai/zapier/src/zaps/palette/README.md

 - **Input**:
     - registrationForm ← Registration Form (from FutureFit AI → New User)
 - **Configure:**
     The code that should be added to the configure step of the run javascript action: [question-lookup-template.js](./question-lookup-template.js).
 This action is used to search for the desired questions and answers as configured by your tenant in the Pathways platform.
+Because the search is based on the immutable question UUID, changes to the question text, or the answers associated to the question, will not impact this action.
-- **Configure:**
+- **Notes:**
     - While the template provides suggested names for each of the current registration questions they can be changed.
 If changed then the name of the fields that the action produces would need to be accounted for in downstream actions.
 For example, if you change the 'experience' property to be 'work_experience' then instead of looking for 'Experience Answer' in the destination action you would be looking for 'Work Experience Answer'.
 - **Screenshot**
     - [Code by Zapier Action](./code_by_zapier_action.png)